open2c/cooler/docs/cli.rst

     Path to a 3-column BED file containing genomic regions to mask out during the balancing procedure, e.g. sequence gaps or regions of poor mappability.

-.. option:: --ignore-diags <ignore_diags>
+.. option:: -p, --nproc <nproc>

-    Number of diagonals of the contact matrix to ignore, including the main diagonal.
-Examples: 0 ignores nothing, 1 ignores the main diagonal, 2 ignores diagonals (-1, 0, 1), etc.  [default: 2]
+    Number of processes to split the work between.  [default: 8]

-.. option:: --ignore-dist <ignore_dist>
+.. option:: -c, --chunksize <chunksize>

-    Distance in bp to ignore.
+    Control the number of pixels handled by each worker process at a time.  [default: 10000000]

 .. option:: --tol <tol>